9 Stunning Examples of Beautiful Rainforest Animals

 Malayan Sun Bear

-The Malayan Sun Bear is a reclusive animal that can be found across the dense forests of Southern China, Eastern India, Indonesia and of course Thailand.
+The Malayan Sun Bear is one of the reclusive rainforest animals that can be found across the dense forests of Southern China, Eastern India, Indonesia and of course Thailand.
 Their name derives from the golden patch on their chest, which is said to resemble the rising sun.

 They are known for their muscular appearance alongside their short muzzle and small ears.
 Often found in warm conditions, the Malayan Sun Bear has a short and sleek coat to help keep them cool but thick enough to protect them from heavy rain and sharp branches.